In Depth Baby Product Reviews Led by a Pediatrician

 Why did the crayons quit?
 The Day the Crayons Quit is about Duncan's box of crayons, a kid who went to school and wanted nothing more than to color but found a stack of letters in the crayons' place.
 Through a collection of letters sent from the crayons, the story unfolds as the crayons explain their reasons.
 So, what is Duncan to do?
 This picture book is cute, comical, and creative.

-A Note on Repition
+A Note on Reading Kids' Books

 Reading books again and again strengthens and sharpens your child's reading skills and vocabulary.
 So, repetition is essential for your child's learning journey.

-How We Test Children's Books
+How We Test Books for Kids

 Why Trust GearLab